ohler55/wabur/tutorial/lesson-1/README.md

 The `handler.path` is the path prefix for the HTTP server.
-This is similar to a route so `/v1/Entry/123` in a GET request would return the JSON record for Entry 123.
+This is similar to a route so `/v1/Entry/123` in a GET request would return the JSON record for entity `123` in the directory `Entry`.

-The `controller` is the controller class to create an instance of. wabur must be started with the correct load paths and requires to allow the Controller class to be created.
+The `controller` is the controller class to create an instance of.
+WABuR must be started with the correct load paths and `require`s to allow the Controller class to be created.

 An HTTP port and page directory are needed to allow the pages created for this